binste/chicago_safepassage_evaluation/README.md

 Should you have problems with the above approach due to your operating system, you can also run the analysis in a tested and operating-system-independent environment (using Docker).
 In the following, I will explain all the necessary steps and use the amazing tool repo2docker, which will copy the repository to your own computer and setup everything for you.

 1. Install the [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) for your operating system
-2. Set the available memory for Docker to 4GB XXX and the number of CPU cores to 2.
+2. Set the available memory for Docker to 10 GB and the number of CPU cores to 2.
     * On Mac this can be set by clicking on the Docker symbol in the status bar -> Preferences -> Advanced
 3. Install repo2docker from source to get the latest version:
     ```bash